01-ai/Yi/docs/learning_hub.md

-# Learning Hub
+# Learning hub

-Welcome to the Yi Learning Hub!
+Welcome to the Yi learning hub!

 Whether you're a seasoned developer or a newcomer, you can find a wealth of helpful educational resources to enhance your understanding and skills with Yi models, including insightful blog posts, comprehensive video tutorials, hands-on guides, and more.